 These are discussed further below.

-The motherboard holds the major processing components of the PC.
+The motherboard holds the major processing parts of a computer.
 Accordingly, its shape and design will greatly impact the size and shape of the case.

 This is mainly because the motherboard’s shape and size affect each critical component’s position.